WASHINGTON – A look at where the 2012 Republican presidential candidates stand on a selection of issues.

 Romney: Opposes federal mandate to obtain coverage; introduced mandate in Massachusetts.
 Proposes "generous" subsidies to help future retirees buy private insurance instead of going on Medicare.

-Gingrich: In contrast to most rivals, supports option of giving legal status to illegal immigrants with deep roots in the U.S. and who have lived otherwise lawfully.
+Gingrich: In contrast to most rivals, supports option of giving legal status to illegal immigrants who have sunk roots in the U.S. and lived otherwise lawfully.
 Supports path to citizenship for illegal immigrants' children who perform U.S. military service.
 Make English the official language.
 Divert more Homeland Security assets to at Mexican border.

 Paul: Do "whatever it takes" to secure the border, end right to citizenship of U.S.-born children of illegal immigrants, no social services for illegal immigrants, aggressive deportation.

-Romney: Would veto legislation that seeks to award legal status to some young illegal immigrants who attend college or serve in the armed forces.
-Favors complete U.S.-Mexico border fence, opposes education benefits to illegal immigrants.
+Romney: Favors complete U.S.-Mexico border fence, opposes education benefits to illegal immigrants.

 Santorum: Supports complete border fence, opposes education benefits to illegal immigrants.